joehahn/grid_walker/README.md

 and changes the game_state from 'running' to 'goal' to indicate the conclusion of this the game.
 The pit P is a hazard, and moving the agent there ends the game with reward -10.
 Also the agent is not allowed to move onto wall W or beyond the 6x6 grid, and trying do so generates a reward of -3.
+A game also ends if the agent moves more than max_moves=36 times.

 The purpose of the grid_walker demo is to build a neural-network based AI that will advise the agent on how to navigate across this grid towards goal G without bumping to